-Due to COVID-19, the September course will most likely be conducted digitally through Zoom.
+Due to COVID-19, courses are currently held via Zoom.
 Upon successful payment and registration, the Zoom login information will be provided.
 Course materials will be provided through Google Classroom.

 PLEASE NOTE: It is recommended that participants have a Gmail account to access the course materials.

 Each 40-hour in-person training will be 5 days from 8 – 5 pm.
 You must be present for the entire course and pass the competency exam to receive the certificate of attendance.

 The in-person competency test will be performed at the end of the course to demonstrate that the individuals trained have a comprehensive, evidence-based understanding of the regulations and topics.
 Each participant must pass the exam with a grade of 75% or higher.
 One exam retake will be allowed.

 The price of each 40-Hour Administrator Training is $800 (non CHCA members) or $750 (CHCA members*).